wmeints/paperboy/README.md

 The application will self-provision the database and other resources it needs.

+You can use the Development container if you wish.
+Make sure to open it in VSCode.

 ## :book: Documentation

 The documentation is a work in progress.
 I've documented some of the things I'm working on in the application.